nordic-institute/X-Road/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

 **Extensions**:

 - 1a.
-SS administrator provides invalid credentials or credentials for user who does not have XROAD_SYSTEM_ADMINISTRATOR role
+SS administrator provides invalid credentials or credentials for a user who does not have XROAD_SYSTEM_ADMINISTRATOR role
     - 1a.1.
 System responds with HTTP 401 or HTTP 403
 - 1b.
 SS administrator sends request from a remote server